Are you trying to help remote communities in America get access to healthcare?

 Think of an overdose prevention van–also known as the MM Model–as a mobile supervised consumption site.

-Itt’s a safe space where a medical professional or social worker staff can monitor clients using substances and respond to medical needs as they arise.
+It’s a safe space where a medical professional or social worker can monitor clients’ use of substances and respond to medical needs as they arise.

 The MM Model is typically used by outreach programs, mobile overdose prevention programs, and harm reduction programs.